 If there's more than one language available to you, you'll see a globe icon at the top of the Service Portal page.
 Click this icon to select the language you want to use.

 The left-side menu allows you to click through aspects of the Service Portal.
 You can collapse the menu to increase the size of the screen.
-The UI is responsive too: when using the Service Portal on a smaller screen, the left menu automatically collapses.
+The UI is responsive too: when using the Service Portal on a smaller screen, the menu automatically collapses.

 Depending on your permissions and setup, your Service Portal will open on one of these pages: